47ng/revelio/readme.md

 **DISCLAIMER**: PoC / WIP - [Feedback is welcome](https://github.com/47ng/revelio/issues) !

-Revelio is a service that brings auditability and integrity checks for open-source projects that live on the web.
+Revelio brings auditability and integrity checks for open-source projects that live on the web.

 It tries to answer the question:

-> It's open-source, but how can I know what runs is really what's been built ?
+> How do I link what's running to the public source code ?

-By linking integrity (checking that built artifacts have not been tampered with at any point in storage or transport) with auditability (linking to the public build process that created the artifacts and the original sources), Revelio automates transparency checks.
+By linking auditability (linking to the public build process that created the artifacts and the original sources) with integrity (checking that built artifacts have not been tampered with at any point in storage or transport), Revelio automates transparency checks.

-## Project Structure

-- `revelio-server`: The service's REST API.
-Handles the following tasks:
-  - creating tokens for publishers (v1)
-  - publishing deployment manifests (PoC)
+## The `revelio` CLI tool

+`revelio` is a command-line tool that does the following things:

+- When running in a public CI, generate a `revelio.json` file.
-  - checking deployment manifests against a public URL (PoC)
+- Validate a URL that contains a valid `/.well-known/revelio.json` file.
-- `revelio-reporter`: A CLI tool to use in your public CI to generate and send reports to the Revelio service.
-Has the following parts:

-  - `hashdir`: Calculate cryptographic hashes for the artifacts
-  - `niffler`: Sniffs the environment for auditability data
-  - `snitch`: Reports back to the Revelio service

-- `revelio-checker`: A CLI tool to check a domain and obtain information (build process URL, path to the sources with commit information).
-  Has the following parts:
-  - `accio`: Retrieve artifacts from a source
-  - `hashdir`: Computes the same hashes as `revelio-reporter` to check
+For more details, see [the documentation for `revelio`](./revelio/readme.md).

-## CI Servers
+## Supported CI Servers

-- TravisCI
+- [x] TravisCI _(only supported on travis-ci.com)_
-- CircleCI
+- [x] CircleCI _(GitHub and BitBucket support)_
-- GitLab CI
+- [ ] _GitLab CI_
+- [ ] _Azure Pipelines_
+- [ ] _Bitbucket Pipelines_
-- Jenkins
+- [ ] _Jenkins_
-- Bitbucket Pipelines
-- Azure Pipelines